 b) the insurance and treatment costs abroad

-EU citizens are entitled to health care in EU and EEA countries in accordance with the EEC Council Regulations.
+-EU citizens are entitled to health care in EU and EEA countries in accordance with the EEC Council Regulations.
 However, in all EU countries patients may have to pay some of the costs themselves.
 For this reason it is students’ responsibility to make sure they have an insurance policy covering all medical costs that is valid for the country they will study in.
-Since 1 June 2004 European Health Insurance Card is the document entitling patients to medical care in EU and EEA countries.

 c) visa requirements

-Student who undertakes an Erasmus study or traineeship in other EU countries does not need to apply for a visa, but is obligated to legalize his/her stay in the country of exchange (inform appropriate authorities for stays longer than three months).
-An Erasmus student who has chosen as a place of destination Turkey or Bulgaria are under the obligation to obtain a visa for entering the territory of the abovementioned countries.
+Student who undertakes an Erasmus study or traineeship in non EU countries is obliged to legalize his/her stay in the country of exchange (inform appropriate authorities for stays longer than three months).
+An Erasmus student must obtain a visa for entering the territory of the abovementioned countries.

 Files to download